Best Oil for Frying Chicken

 Oil Temperature for Frying Chicken

-The temperature of your oil is important when frying chicken, because if the oil is too cool, your chicken will turn out greasy and if it's too hot you'll have a burnt crust with a raw interior.
-You should fry your chicken between 350 and 375° Fahrenheit and the oil temperature should never fall below 325°.
-When frying chicken, you should also be sure to check the internal temperature to make sure your fried chicken has reached 165°.
+The temperature of your oil is important when frying chicken because if the oil is too cool, your chicken will turn out greasy and if it's too hot you'll have a burnt crust with a raw interior.
+You should fry your chicken between 350 and 375 degrees Fahrenheit and the oil temperature should never fall below 325 degrees.
+When frying chicken, be sure to check the internal chicken temperature to make sure your fried chicken has reached 165 degrees.

 Oil Temperature for Frying Wings

-Because chicken wings are smaller and have less meat, they will cook faster, so you need to use a different temperature for cooking them as opposed to frying chicken breasts or thighs.
-You should fry your chicken wings at 375° Fahrenheit so you get a crispy crust but a juicy interior.
+Because chicken wings are a smaller chicken cut and have less meat, they will cook faster, so you need to use a different temperature for cooking them as opposed to frying chicken breasts or thighs.
+You should fry your chicken wings at 375 degrees Fahrenheit so you get a crispy crust but a juicy interior.

 Tips for Frying Chicken